Monica-53/EdaMonicaBookStore/EdaMonicaBookStore/README.txt

- In Areas, Adminc Controller, ProductController.cs is created and content is filled in In ViewModel in the project folder ProductVM.cs is created Microsoft.AspNetCoreMvc.ViewFeatures package is installed In Production Controller.cs, API calls are modified to include the Catefory and CoverType properties I have some errors both in ProductVM.cs and ProductController.cs these are to be fixed.
+ In Areas, Adminc Controller, ProductController.cs is created and content is filled in In ViewModel in the project folder ProductVM.cs is created Microsoft.AspNetCoreMvc.ViewFeatures package is installed In ProductController.cs, API calls are modified to include the Catefory and CoverType properties I have some errors both in ProductVM.cs and ProductController.cs these are to be fixed.